G4sp4rCS/G4sp4rCS/README.md

 ------

 Hi everyone!
-My name is Gaspar Onesto — I'm currently looking for remote roles in Offensive Security or AppSec.
+My name is Gaspar Onesto — I'm currently looking for roles in Offensive Security or AppSec.
 - 🔭 I'm a grad student @ [DC-UBA](https://www.dc.uba.ar/).
 - 📍 Based in Buenos Aires, Argentina  🇦🇷
 - 🎓 CS student with 3+ years of professional experience in Pentesting and Application Security